 Link using /LTCG and /USEPROFILE.

 It is even possible to create the optimized output file and later determine that additional profiling would be useful to create a more optimized image.
-If the instrumented image and its .pgd file are available, you can do additional test runs and rebuilt the optimized image with the newer .pgd file.
+If the instrumented image and its .pgd file are available, you can do additional test runs and rebuild the optimized image with the newer .pgd file, by using the same /LTCG and /USEPROFILE linker options.

 The following is a list of the profile-guided optimizations: